 - 1. Verify application of vapor-permeable air and water barrier to structural substrate. - Type of vapor-permeable air and water barrier to be determined by Design Professional of Record - Follow air and water barrier manufacturer's recommendations on treatment of substrate joints prior to application in order to bridge 1/8" joints between Omega CI panels - 2.
-Coordinate location and installation of flashing interfaces prior to installation of sub-framing members. - 3.
+Coordinate location and installation of flashing interfaces. - 3.
 Verify shingle fashion installation of membrane flashing over all flashing interfaces.
 Alternate air and water barrier to flashing interfaces is allowed with the approval of the Design Professional of Record. - 4.
 Lay out panel joint lines and edge locations.